kevincui5/translator_transformer/README.md

  ```

 ## What Each File Does:
  * ted_hrlr_translate/:  Portuguese-English translation dataset from the TED Talks Open Translation Project.
 It is already downloaded for you.
-You can download the dataset by yourself by set download to True:
+You can download the dataset by yourself by setting download to True:
  ```
  examples, metadata = tfds.load('ted_hrlr_translate/pt_to_en', with_info=True,
                            data_dir=".", download=True, as_supervised=True)